0x0042A971/ZTM/README.md

 ![zt](https://user-images.githubusercontent.com/97065300/150563603-e922389f-fecd-44ac-8db6-1e1e671d9f3c.png)

+# How to use
+First, create a network in ZeroTier.
+Second, invite everyone you want.
+Third, fill their usernames/descriptions/ip fields.

+Next, generate new API key at https://my.zerotier.com/account.
+Copy it, open settings tab in the UI (bottom right button), paste API key (button on the right or ctrl+v).
+This way you will get "encrypted" API key.

+Now send this "encrypted" key and network id (not "encrypted") to everyone who needs access to UI.

 # Security
 This UI uses network administator API key in http request.
 Since whole code is open sourced it is not very secure.